DeKalb County DUI Lawyers

 DeKalb County Courthouse

+Being arrested for driving under the influence in DeKalb County is not a pleasant experience.
 We understand what you are going through.
-Whether you have a DUI in Doraville, Decatur, Avondale Estates, Stone Mountain, Chamblee, Lithonia, Brookhaven, or anywhere in DeKalb County, call our experienced DeKalb County DUI lawyers today for a free consultation.
-We are available to speak with you about your DeKalb County DUI case, including after-hours and weekends.
-The DeKalb County Courthouse is located at 556 N. McDonough Street, Decatur, Georgia 30030.
-It is located on the historic Decatur Square next to the Decatur MARTA station.
-When your DeKalb County DUI case begins in any one of the municipal courts in DeKalb County, if you demand a jury trial, the municipal court loses jurisdiction over your case.
-Your case is then transferred to either DeKalb County State Court if it involves only misdemeanor charges, or DeKalb County Superior Court if there are felony charges.
-Sometimes preserving your right to a jury trial and sending your case to State or Superior Court is the best option to avoid a DUI conviction if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your case.
-There are also some DeKalb municipal courts that simply will not allow a DUI case to be tried in their jurisdiction.
-If the municipal court refuses to have a trial but won’t negotiate a non-DUI disposition, then the only option is to send your DUI case to DeKalb County State or Superior Court.
+Whether you have a DUI in Doraville, Decatur, Avondale Estates, Stone Mountain, Chamblee, Lithonia, Brookhaven, or anywhere in DeKalb County and are looking for a DUI lawyer in DeKalb County, call our experienced DeKalb County DUI lawyers today for a free consultation.
+We can discuss your DeKalb County DUI case, including after-hours, holidays, and weekends.
+Our dedicated and experienced DeKalb County DUI lawyers defend Driving Under the Influence charges at the DeKalb County Courthouse.
+The DeKalb County Courthouse is at 556 N. McDonough Street, Decatur, Georgia 30030.
+It is located on the historic Decatur Square beside the Decatur MARTA station.
+When your DeKalb County DUI case begins in any municipal court in DeKalb County, if you demand a jury trial, the municipal court loses jurisdiction over your case.
+Your case is then transferred to either DeKalb County State Court if it involves only misdemeanor charges or DeKalb County Superior Court if there are felony charges.
+Sometimes, preserving your right to a jury trial and sending your case to the State or Superior Court is the best option to avoid a DUI conviction if the prosecutor in municipal court refuses to negotiate an acceptable resolution.
+Some DeKalb municipal courts will not allow a DUI case to be tried in their jurisdiction.
+Suppose the municipal court refuses to have a trial but won’t negotiate a non-DUI disposition.
+In that case, sending your DUI case to DeKalb County State or Superior Court is the only option.

 DeKalb County Police Headquarters

 If your misdemeanor DeKalb County DUI case was made by the DeKalb County Police Department uniform patrol officers, the DeKalb Police S.T.A.R.
-Team/DeKalb DUI Task Force Officers (supported in part by the Governor’s Office of Highway Safety H.E.A.T. program and grants), or Georgia State Patrol “GSP” (Georgia State Patrol has the option of filing a case in DeKalb County State Court or in municipal courts), then your case will likely begin in DeKalb County State Court.
-The DeKalb County Police Headquarters is located at 1960 West Exchange Place, Tucker, GA 30084.
+Team/DeKalb DUI Task Force Officers (supported in part by the Governor’s Office of Highway Safety H.E.A.T. program and grants), or Georgia State Patrol “GSP” (Georgia State Patrol has the option of filing a case in DeKalb County State Court or municipal courts), then your case will likely begin in DeKalb County State Court.
+The DeKalb Police S.T.A.R.
+Team is known for getting search warrants for blood.
+The DeKalb County Police Department Headquarters is located at 1960 West Exchange Place, Tucker, GA 30084.
 The DeKalb County Police Department recently received a $261,750.34 H.E.A.T.
 Enforcement grant to enforce speeding, occupant safety (seat belts, child seats), and impaired driving.
-The traffic enforcement unit would work in conjunction with the DeKalb S.T.A.R. team and MATEN the Metro Atlanta Traffic Enforcement Network that is part of the Governor’s Office of Highway Safety.
+The traffic enforcement unit would work with the DeKalb S.T.A.R. team and MATEN, the Metro Atlanta Traffic Enforcement Network that is part of the Governor’s Office of Highway Safety.
 The DeKalb County State Court Traffic Division does not currently handle DUI cases.
-The DeKalb County State Court Traffic Division is located next to the DeKalb County Jail at 3630 Camp Circle.
-The DeKalb County Solicitor’s Office is responsible for the prosecution of your DeKalb County DUI in State Court.
+The DeKalb County State Court Traffic Division is next to the DeKalb County Jail at 3630 Camp Circle.
+The DeKalb County Solicitor’s Office prosecutes your DeKalb County DUI in State Court.
 The current elected DeKalb Solicitor General is Donna Coleman-Stribling.
-Generally, two prosecutors from the DeKalb County Solicitor’s Office are assigned to each courtroom in DeKalb County State Court.
+Generally, two prosecutors from the DeKalb County Solicitor’s Office are assigned to each DeKalb County State Court courtroom.

 DeKalb County Jail

-DeKalb State Court currently has seven state court judges in Division A, and four state court judges in Division B. Your case will be assigned to one of the seven judges by a selection formula set up by the DeKalb County Court.
-Most times, you will receive a court date when processed out of the DeKalb County Jail.
-Each judge handles their caseloads differently so it is important that DeKalb DUI lawyers know how each particular courtroom operates.
-Our DeKalb DUI defense lawyers try cases in DeKalb County on a regular basis.
-Because we frequently contest DUI cases in DeKalb County State Court, we are familiar with the judges and the solicitors who will be handling your case.
+DeKalb State Court currently has seven state court judges in Division A and four state court judges in Division B. Your case will be assigned to one of the seven judges by a selection formula set up by the DeKalb County Court.
+You usually receive a court date when processed out of the DeKalb County Jail.
+Each judge handles their caseloads differently, so DeKalb DUI lawyers must know how each courtroom operates.
+Our DeKalb DUI defense lawyers try cases in DeKalb County regularly.
+Because we frequently contest DUI cases in DeKalb County State Court, we are familiar with the judges and solicitors handling your case.

 How our skilled DeKalb County DUI lawyers build a successful defense in your DeKalb DUI case:

-To build a strong DUI defense in Georgia, our DeKalb County DUI lawyers start by meeting with you about your DUI case and learning as much as possible from you about what happened.
-Using this core information, we can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
+To build a strong DUI defense in Georgia, our DeKalb County DUI lawyers start by meeting with you about your DUI case and learning as much as possible about what happened.
+Using this core information, we can look for more evidence to help our defense by using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
 Our staff gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid DUI defense in your case.
-Our DeKalb DUI lawyers then analyze your DeKalb DUI case starting with whether the initial stop or reason why the police were involved was legal.
-We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-We then develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
+Our DeKalb DUI lawyers then analyze your DeKalb DUI case, starting with whether the initial stop or reason why the police were involved was legal.
+We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
+We then develop strategies to conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
 This is an effective way to ensure we are prepared to defend your DeKalb DUI.

-Can I just enter a guilty plea myself and avoid hiring an experienced DeKalb County DUI lawyer?
+Can I enter a guilty plea to DUI and avoid hiring an experienced DeKalb County DUI lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in municipal courts or State Courts.
+DUI cases are among the most severe cases prosecuted in municipal courts or State Courts.
+It is not a good idea to enter a guilty plea to DUI and avoid hiring an experienced DeKalb County DUI lawyer.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled DeKalb County DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
-If you have been arrested by a DeKalb County S.T.A.R.
-Team DUI Task Force officer (or any Georgia police officer), you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+Suppose you have been arrested by a DeKalb County S.T.A.R.
+Team DUI Task Force officer (or any Georgia police officer).
+You should have been notified of an administrative license suspension action in that case.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted correctly.

-• Other charges in addition to your DeKalb DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges besides your DeKalb DUI may be more severe and carry more punishment than the DUI charge itself.

 Administrative license suspension: